1060 Program Coordinator, Missouri Campus Compact

 Other: A valid Missouri driver’s license is required.
 Some travel is required, including consecutive overnight trips.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Promotes national Campus Compact programs and initiatives to the state membership, such as national training programs, the Service-learning Institute, and Newman Civic Fellows programming, and develops state programs around national initiatives where appropriate.
+1. Promotes national Campus Compact programs and initiatives to the state membership, such as national training programs and Newman Civic Fellows programming and develops state programs around national initiatives where appropriate.

-2. Promotes and manages the Missouri Campus Compact mini-grant program by writing and distributing the call for proposals, accepting proposals, coordinating the evaluation of submitted proposals, processing the payment of mini-grants, and assuring that the terms of the mini-grants were completed.
+2. Promotes and manages the Missouri Campus Compact mini-grant program by writing and distributing the call for proposals, accepting proposals, coordinating the evaluation of submitted proposals, processing the payment of mini-grants, developing a final report detailing applications and funding allotted, and assuring that the terms of the mini-grants were completed.

 3. Writes and obtains grants involving service-learning or community-based learning in higher education, such as Corporation for National and Community Service (CNCS), AmeriCorps, MLK SubGrants, etc. in order to benefit the membership of the Missouri Campus Compact.

 4. Selects host sites or sub-grant recipients of national grants such as AmeriCorps and CNCS , supervises the grant program and any grant staff, and submits required reports annually or as requested.